 How To Pick a Flight School

 Choosing a flight school can be a challenging process, but it’s an important decision that can greatly impact your future as a pilot.
 It may be a good idea to tour the flight school so you can physically see the aircraft and interact with the instructors at the school to ensure it will be a good match for you.
-Additionally, many flight schools offer what’s called a Discovery Flight, where you have the chance to fly with a Certified Flight Instructor and try flying in a small flight training aircraft for the very first time.
-A Discovery Flight is a wonderful tool to help determine if becoming a pilot is the right choice for you.
+Additionally, many flight schools offer what’s called a Discovery Flight, where you have the chance to fly with a CFI and try flying in a small flight training aircraft for the very first time.

 Another parameter to consider when choosing a flight school is the school’s location.
 Aside from the convenience of finding a flight school near you, you may also want to consider the local weather conditions, as they may impact your training.
 Schools in areas with a lower cost of living may also be more affordable overall.
 You can also speak with current students and instructors to see how their training experience has been at that particular location.